prapdm/REST-API/Readme.md

 ## Project Status
-  _Developing_.
+Project is _finished_ and no longer being worked on.
 Project is only for example and education purpose.